tharakiudx/iudx-gis-interface/SETUP.md

 The Gis Interface also connects with various DX dependencies namely
 - Authorization Server : used to download the certificate for token decoding
 - Catalogue Server : used to download the list of resources, access policies and query types supported on a resource.
+- Auditing Server : used to store information of metering in ImmuDB and Postgres.

 ----
 ## Setting up RabbitMQ for IUDX Gis Interface